pittma/dpitt.me/forest/dsp-4U8B.md

 <img src="/images/anarch.png" width="55%">

-What we would call today Trotskyist—the belief that when the proletariat revolution has succeeded, there will no longer need to be a State—is not dissimilar, structurally, to Tolstoy's vision.
+What we would call today Trotskyist—the belief in permanent revolution—is not dissimilar, structurally, to Tolstoy's vision.
 In _The Law of Love and the Law of Violence_ he wrote[^tolst1]:

 [^tolst1]: [_The Law of Love and the Law of Violence_](https://theanarchistlibrary.org/library/leo-tolstoy-the-law-of-violence-and-the-law-of-love?v=1627426747#toc21)